AyushVerma2/spring-boot-h2db/README.md

 # spring-boot-h2db
+This Projectis jsut a demo how to use psring-boot with h2db.

-springboot integration with H2DB, and just created a Student Entity, to save and get using REST.
+In the example I ahve created a Student Entity adn to save and get using REST.

+#### to Post: localhost:8080/save/Student1.
-#to Post: localhost:8080/save/Student1.Like that you can add any number of student.
+Like that you can add any number of student.

-#to get all the added student: localhost:8080/name
+##### to get all the added student: localhost:8080/name